Sanix-Darker/stackfetch/README.md

 ## STACKFETCH

-> Heavily inspired by how neofetch works in principe.
+> Heavily inspired by how [neofetch](https://github.com/dylanaraps/neofetch) works in principle, but for your stack/language/....

 ![screenshot](./screenshot.png)